Lung Cancer Facts

 Know the Facts about Lung Cancer

-- Each year in the US, approximately 228,000 people are diagnosed with lung cancer and nearly 160,000 die of the disease.¹
+- This year in the United States, approximately 235,760 people will be diagnosed with lung cancer and nearly 131,880 will die of the disease.¹

-- Lung cancer takes more lives than breast, prostate and colon cancers combined; it accounts for 27% of all cancer deaths.¹
+- Lung cancer takes more lives than breast, prostate and colon cancers combined; it accounts for almost 22% of all cancer deaths.¹

 - African American males have the highest incidence of lung cancer and the highest death rate.